NebbGroup/docs.qlarm.com/content/events/_index.md

 If data is expected but not available, an empty cell is displayed.

 ## Event details
-Details are provided for all Event Instances in the "Event View".
+Details, including event action time and other numerical information, are provided for all Event Instances in the "Event View".
 Clicking the arrow at the beginning of each row expands the row to show all associated Event Details.
-If data is not expected, the label for a certain time is not displayed.<br />
+If data is not expected, the label for a certain time is not displayed.
 If data is expected but not available, "-" is displayed.
+The event details chart visualizes the moment when the event take places according to the data provided from the tag.
+By toggling the switch, the chart displays the data points surrounding the event or the recent 24 hour data points.
 <figure class="image_container">
     <img class="center_image myImg" onClick="reply_click(this)"  id="event_details" src="/event_details.png" alt="Event details">
     <figcaption>Fig 4.
 Event details</figcaption>